 - Storage Needs – Do you plan on receiving lots of small deliveries in the week and having a high turnover of inventory, or do you plan to purchase in bulk for savings and store on-site?
 Will your distributor let you buy in bulk and store in their warehouse without an additional fee?
 Do you have a lot of high-value inventory that needs special security measures (you don’t store Remy Martin Louis VIII the same as you store bar napkins).
 This is an example of operational and functional design considerations, which aren’t part of the typical interior design curriculum.
 Where design meets function is often a gap for restaurant designers without deep restaurant industry experience.

-- Lighting Design – You can easily conjure in your mind the image of flickering florescent lights over a grid of office cubicles and know it’s not a place you want to be.
-We may watch a bug lamp in amazement that bugs continuously fly in to the fatal electric shock, but we are doing the same thing in our own world.
+- Lighting Design – You can easily conjure in your mind the image of flickering fluorescent lights over a grid of office cubicles and know it’s not a place you want to be.
+We may watch a bug lamp in amazement that bugs continuously fly into the fatal electric shock, but we are doing the same thing in our own world.
 For reasons the layman can’t easily explain, lighting can captivate their mood and their wallets.
 Candles are romantic.
 Red lights make us stop (and hungry, incidentally).
 Low lighting can make us relaxed.
 Staff need task lighting.
 Lighting is a highly specialized area of design.
 A restaurant without a thoughtfully conceived lighting plan is like Disney without fireworks.

 - Acoustical Design – A restaurant engages all of the senses.
 Certainly sight, smell, taste and touch considered in restaurant design projects, but what about sound?
 Is your restaurant best suited for peace and quiet or would you be better suited to have a bar that feels busy and bustling?
 One restaurant in Spain was dreadfully slow and about to go out of business.
 The owner pumped the recorded sound of a busy restaurant out on to the sidewalk streets and low-and-behold the restaurant was packed.
 Likewise, where we do or don’t hear music and ambient noise can make an impact.
 For example, many night clubs design areas that make it easy to talk to someone you met on a dance floor where you couldn’t hear yourself think.